Quick/Quick/Documentation/en-us/DataDrivenExamples.md

     }
 }
 ```
-## Make xcode mark failures at the line of the data
+## Make xcode trace failures to the line of the data example

 If you want you can extend the testcode to make xcode mark failing tests at the line
 where the data input/output was specified instead of the `expect`that failed.
 Notice